 You’ll find a wide range of products from inexpensive knickknacks to thousands of dollars of silk carpets.
 Whatever your budget is, I’m sure you’ll find something in Bukhara.

-The reason that you have so much variety in souvenir shopping here is that throughout history, a lot of skilled artisans (also called masters here) from different parts of the world have settled here.
-Masters who are skilled in miniature painting, silk carpets, knife making, suzani work, and so on.
+You have so much variety in souvenir shopping here because, throughout history, many skilled artisans (or masters) from different parts of the world have settled here.
+These masters are skilled in many things: miniature painting, silk carpets, knife making, suzani work, and so on.
+It’s not just about the variety of options but also the quality of the items available here is world-class.

 Restaurants in Bukhara